graphql/graphql-http/docs/interfaces/HandlerOptions.md

 Use this callback to listen for GraphQL operations and execution result manipulation.

-If you want to respond to the client with a custom status or body, you should do so using the provided `res` argument which will stop further execution.
+If you want to respond to the client with a custom status and/or body, you should do by returning a `Request` argument which will stop further execution.

-First argument, the request, is always the GraphQL operation request.

 ##### Parameters